Medium Feed Widget for Website. No-code, RSS-Synced - Poper

 Medium has no public read API for non-RSS access, so most third-party widgets either scrape (against Medium's ToS, frequently blocked) or sit on a fragile hidden endpoint.
 Poper parses Medium's official, supported RSS feed at medium.com/feed/@handle.
 When Medium ships a redesign, your embed keeps working because the RSS contract has not changed since 2014.

-Pull a single author, an entire publication, a tag stream like medium.com/tag/design-systems, or merge several sources into one feed.
+Pull a single author, an entire publication, or a tag stream like medium.com/tag/design-systems from one supported source at a time.
 Built for personal sites, company blogs, and curated reading lists.

 Custom-domain Medium publications